Tiggilyboo/website/content/blog/WAPIQ.md

 ### <a href="https://github.com/Tiggilyboo/wapiq"><span class="fa fa-github"></span> Open Sourced On Github</a>

 ### Introduction
-After working on several project involving frequent web API response parsing and request assembling in many different front and back ends, you could say I've had enough of it...
+After working on several project involving frequent web API interactions, including: response parsing and request assembling, you could say I've had enough of it...
 So I wrote a library in Golang which attempts to shorten the amount of time to map arbitrary JSON responses and setting up API request behaviours.

 #### What does it look like?
 I went for something of a hybrid between a query language like SQL, and that of a configuration or declarative format like JSON.
-This allows scoping dynamic naming without taking up too much space.
-We want something succinct enough, reusable, and easily maintainable if the API's response changes in the future.
+This allows scoping dynamic naming without taking up too much space: we want something succinct enough, reusable, and easily maintainable if the API's response changes in the future.

 ### Setup
-WAPIQ consists of several types of commands:
+WAPIQ consists of several types of command keywords:

 * `API` configures API endpoints, configured once before running queries off of.
 * `GET` or `POST` configures HTTP requests from an API, specify query parameters, head, body, relative path and all that good stuff.